vectorgrp/sil-kit-adapters-tap/README.md

 The main contents are working examples of necessary software to connect the running system to a SIL Kit environment, as well as complimentary demo application for some communication to happen.

-Those instructions assume you use WSL2 (Ubuntu) or a Linux OS for building and running the adapter, and use ``bash`` as your interactive shell.
+Those instructions assume you use WSL2 (Ubuntu) or a Linux OS for building and running the Linux version of the adapter together with ``bash`` as your interactive shell.
+In case of the Windows version of the adapter ``PowerShell`` is assumed.

 ## a) Getting Started with self build Adapters and Demos
 This section specifies steps you should do if you have just cloned the repository.